BioBoost/pki-tls-digital-certificate-generation/README.md

     -new
     -key leaf.key           # private key associated with the csr -out leaf.csr           # output file
-    -config leaf_req.config # contains config for generating the csr such as the distinguished name
+#    -config leaf_req.config # [disabled] contains config for generating the csr such as the distinguished name

 # create the leaf certificate (note: no ca.ext. this certificate is not a CA)
 openssl ca